The internment of the Nomads, a French history (1940-1946)

 Monique Heddebaut, historian and president of the historical society of Flines-les-Raches

-Théophile Leroy, history-geography teacher
+Théophile Leroy, history and geography teacher

 Alexandre Doulut, historian, PhD student at the University of Paris 1